AIT-Lablink/lablink-opcua-client/docs/configuration.rst

 .. topic:: Optional parameters for **BasicOpcUaClient**

-  :*DefaulSamplingInterval_ms*: sampling interval for OPC UA server subscription
+  :*Username*: username for accessing the OPC UA server :*Password*: password for accessing the OPC UA server :*DefaulSamplingInterval_ms*: sampling interval for OPC UA server subscription (default: ``1000``)

+.. note:: In case no login credentials are provided (username *and* password), the client will attempt to connect as anonymous user.

 Input and Output Configuration
 ==============================